SylviaRemington/django-books-api/README.md

 ### Need to update SECTION ONE of this README to reflect books-api and not films-api

-**Currently working on both books-api and films-api to get more practice building Django backend api.**
+**Currently working on both books-api and films-api to get more practice building Django backend api.
+This is the first version of books-api before Tristan showed us a better, more logical order of creating apis.**

 <hr>